beverm2391/bens-ai-system/docs/memory.md

 - O1 provides deterministic (temperature=0) chain-of-thought reasoning
 - WORKFLOW UPDATE: Must run update_dir.py after tests pass to keep directory structure current
 - Directory updates are part of the test success workflow, not a separate task
+- NEW CAPABILITY: Can scrape and crawl websites using Firecrawl via ai-scripts/firecrawl_search.py
+  - Single page scraping to markdown
+  - Full site crawling with status tracking
+  - Automatic retries and error handling